haddeeann/tidbits/leetcode/python/current.md

-working on letter combo #17 and fizzbuzz #412
+working on merge list #21 and fizzbuzz #412